Bryan Shook

 Hi, I'm Bryan.
 I'm a CS student at Georgia Tech concentrating in Intelligence and Systems/Architecture, expected to graduate in May 2026.
 Starting August 2026, I will return as an MSCS student specializing in Machine Learning.

-I'm currently focused on improving my technical skills within the Machine Learning field by gaining more professional experience, engaging in future research, and working on independent projects.
+I'm currently focused on improving my technical skills within the Machine Learning field by engaging in future research and working on independent projects.

 Projects